General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Gravitational Perturbations of the Light Ray

 is the gauge-dependent part of the trajectory's perturbation, and the physically meaningful perturbations due to the mass and spin multipoles

-Here $H(p-q)$ is again a Heaviside function defined by equation \eqref{H} and $C_l$ are the polynomial coefficients (\ref{pco}).
+Here, again $H(p-q)$ is a Heaviside function defined by equation \eqref{H} and $C_l(p,q)$ are the polynomial coefficients (\ref{pco}).

-Relativistic perturbations \eqref{xim}, \eqref{xis} contain two types of integrals along the light ray -- $[F(t-r)/r]^{[-1]}$ and $[F(t-r)/r]^{[-2]}$.
-In section \ref{int} we have shown that taking a derivative from the integral $[F(t-r)/r]^{[-1]}$ effectively reduces the integral to the ordinary function of the retarded time $s=t-r$ with no dependence on the past history of the propagation of light ray.
-In order to eliminate second order integrals $[F(t-r)/r]^{[-2]}$ one needs to take three or more derivatives.
-One can notice that in \eqref{xim}, \eqref{xis} there are some terms in which the number of derivatives is not sufficient to eliminate the integrals.
-Nevertheless all such terms in \eqref{xim}, \eqref{xis} are cancelled out because the numerical factors standing in front of these terms get nullified.
+Relativistic perturbations \eqref{xim}, \eqref{xis} contain two types of integrals along the light ray which symbolic form is $[F(s)/r]^{[-1]}$ and $[F(s)/r]^{[-2]}$ where $s=t-r$ is the retarded time.
+In section \ref{int} we have shown that taking a derivative from an integral $[F(s)/r]^{[-1]}$ reduces the integral to an ordinary function of the retarded time $s$ with no integral dependence on the past history of the propagation of light ray.
+In order to eliminate the integration in integrals $[F(s)/r]^{[-2]}$ one needs to take three or more derivatives.
+One can notice that in \eqref{xim}, \eqref{xis} there are terms with the summation index $p=l-1$ or $p=l$ in which the number of the derivatives is less than three that is not sufficient to eliminate the integrals.
+However, all such integrals are multiplied with a numerical coefficients like $1-p/l$, etc. which gets nil for those values of the summation index $p$.
+It effectively eliminates all the integrals in \eqref{xim}, \eqref{xis} in which the integration cannot be eliminated by the partial derivatives.
 As an example let us examine equation \eqref{xim} for $\Xiim$.
-In this expression the integral $\left[\mathcal{I}^{(p-q)}_{A_l}(t-r)/r\right]^{[-2]}$ is differentiated $l-p+1$ times with respect to the impact parameter (derivative $\dksi_a$) and $q$ times with respect to the parameter $\tau$ (derivative $\hat\partial_\tau$).
-Expression $\dksi_{<a_1\ldots a_{l-p+1}>}\hat\partial^q_\tau\left[\mathcal{I}^{(p-q)}_{A_l}(t-r)/r\right]^{[-2]}$ can contain the integral dependence if either (a) $q=0$, $p\in (l-1,l)$ or (b) $q=1$, $p=l$.
-In any case either factor $1-(p-q)/l$ or that $1-(p-q)/(l-1)$ will be zero, thus, annihilating the integrals from the mass multipoles in equation \eqref{xim}.
-Similar consideration can be done for the spin-dependent perturbation $\Xiis$ which shows that there is no integral dependence of the spin multipole moments on the past history of the light propagation.
+In this expression the term with the double integral $\left[\mathcal{I}^{(p-q)}_{A_l}(s)/r\right]^{[-2]}$ has $l-p+1$ derivatives $\dksi_a$ and $q$ derivatives $\hat\partial_\tau$.
+After performing the differentiation, the expression $\dksi_{<a_1\ldots a_{l-p+1}>}\hat\partial^q_\tau\left[\mathcal{I}^{(p-q)}_{A_l}(s)/r\right]^{[-2]}$ can contain the explicit integrals in the following cases: $q=0$ and $p=l-1$; $q=0$ and $p=l$; $q=1$ and $p=l$.
+However, these integrals are multiplied with $[1-(p-q)/l][1-(p-q)/(l-1)]$ and in any case of $p$ and $q$ values mentioned above either the factor $1-(p-q)/l$ or $1-(p-q)/(l-1)$ will vanish.
+Similar reasoning is applied to the spin-dependent perturbation $\Xiis$ which shows that there is no need to explicitly integrate the spin multipole moments in order to calculate the perturbation of light ray trajectory.